-Construction could result in damage or destruction of cultural resources from the clearing, grading, and excavation of the site for a facility and from construction of solar facilities and associated infrastructure.
-Construction will likely include subsurface infrastructure (e.g., foundations, pilings, utility trenches).
+Construction could result in damage or destruction of cultural resources from the clearing, grading, and excavation of the site for a facility and from construction of onshore wind facilities and associated infrastructure.
+Construction will likely include subsurface infrastructure (e.g., foundations, pilings, utility trenches), and some onshore wind facilities may include deeper subsurface work for deep foundations required for large turbines.
 Ground disturbance during construction is likely to impact unrecorded archaeological resources due to the prevalence of such sites throughout the study area and the fact that the majority of the study area has not been archaeologically surveyed.